almeidas-tatiane/robust-api-performance/docs/grafana-dashboards.md

 # 📊 Grafana Dashboards

-This document is a step by step guide how to create dashboards on Grafana to Node Exporter and JMeter.
+This document is a step by step guide how to create dashboards on Grafana to JMeter.

 ---
 ## Pre-requisites